WangJiajia-0901/PHBS_BlockChain_2018/README.md

 `ARCH LM Test` <br>
 Chi-squared = 76.184, df = 12, p-value = 2.193e-11 <br>
 *Null hypothesis: no ARCH effects* <br>

+All the ARCH-LM tests reach the small p-value which means that there are truly ARCH effects in returns of cryptocurrencies.

+### Pearson correlation

 ### Multivariate GARCH Fit
 ![1](https://github.com/WangJiajia-0901/PHBS_BlockChain_2018/blob/master/Image/1.bmp)